-There are a variety of participatory approaches to action research, in which researchers and participants work together to address a problem and learn from the shared process.
-"Citizen science" is a related form of research conducted, in whole or in part, by amateur (or nonprofessional) scientists.
+There are a variety of participatory approaches to action research (or PAR), in which researchers and participants work together to address a problem and learn from this attempt.
+'Citizen science' is a related form of research conducted, in whole or in part, by amateur (or nonprofessional) scientists.